MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER: THE APPROPRIATE USE

 - severity, anger, depression, aggression

 This is one of most useful classes of medications for the treatment of patients with borderline disorder.27 They are most commonly used to treat other mental illnesses, especially bipolar disorder and schizophrenia.
-However, when prescribed at lower doses than usual, these agents also have been found to be quite useful in the treatment of many patients with borderline disorder.
+However, when prescribed at lower doses than used for these two disorders, these agents also have been found to be quite useful in the treatment of many patients with borderline disorder.
 This class of medications is the most rational starting point for pharmacotherapy in patients with borderline disorder who have cognitive-perceptual symptoms such as a suspiciousness, paranoia, split (all-or-nothing) thinking, and dissociative episodes.
 The size of these therapeutic effects are often moderate to large.
 Studies suggest that Abilify has the largest effect size in this class, and that the effects are sustained over an extended period of time.29

 If one or more cognitive-perceptual symptoms are present and respond well to an antipsychotic agent, but other symptoms such as impulsivity and poor emotional control persist, the addition of another medication from the class of mood stabilizers discussed below is indicated.